 - Assemble the female camlock with levers to the hose barb and connect to the other end of the hose and secure with clamps size 110-120.

 - Make sure that each clamp fits into the groove of the hose barb.
 Easiest way to line up the hose with the grooves is to use a pen and mark each groove on the hose.
 When you insert the hose over the barb you will have the exact position of the grooves marked.
-Tighten the screws on each clamp very tight and re-torque them before you go out flying every time.
+Tighten the screws on each clamp very tight (18 nm) and re-torque them before you go out flying every time.
 In time the metal in each of the clamps will stop to expanding and you won’t need to re-torque them.

 Step 1.
 Connect one end of the 10 foot section hose to the U pipe with two (2) 120-130 steel clamps.

 (1) Make sure that the cable that supports the hose at the front is at a 90 degree angle or slightly forward.
 You’ll need to pull the hose so that you can see where a good spot would be to put the Velcro strap around the front of the 10 foot hose.
 Use the rubber bumper with your suspension cable as shown in the pic.
 The bumper will prevent the metal fittings from hitting your jet ski.